Comparisons12 min read

 Key Features

-Wealthfront also offers 529 college savings plans, a high-yield cash account (~4.50% APY as of early 2026), and a portfolio line of credit for accounts over $25,000.
+Wealthfront also offers 529 college savings plans, a high-yield cash account (around 4.50% APY as of early 2026), and a portfolio line of credit if your balance exceeds $25,000.

 Pricing